etreed14/DMLLC/README.md

 # DMLLC

-### 📂 Structure
-### 🧠 Features

-- Auto-transcribes  or  files uploaded to
-- Uses **Google Speech-to-Text v2** (with punctuation + speaker diarization)
-- Outputs formatted text to
-- Everything is Dockerized and deployable to Cloud Run
-- Includes formatting utilities

-# DMLLC

 ### 🎵 Audios

 - User drops an .mp3 or .wav audio file into the audios/ folder in Google Cloud Storage.